Area code 603

-Area code 603 is the sole area code for the U.S. state of New Hampshire in the North American Numbering Plan (NANP).
-It was created as one of the original 86 numbering plan areas in October 1947.
+Area code 603 is the sole telephone area code in the North American Numbering Plan (NANP) for the U.S. state of New Hampshire.
+It was assigned as one of the 86 original North American area codes in October 1947.

-In 2011, area code 603 was said to be nearing exhaustion and a second area code for New Hampshire was expected to be activated by 2013 as a statewide overlay plan.
-As a result of changes in allocation policies and a reclamation of a large block of previously allocated telephone numbers, including number pooling, the exhaustion time frame has been moved to at least 2032.
+In 2011, area code 603 was projected to near exhaustion and a second area code for New Hampshire was expected to be activated by 2013 in a statewide overlay complex.
+As a result of changes in allocation policies, including number pooling, and a reclamation of a large block of previously allocated telephone numbers, the exhaustion time frame has been moved to at least 2032.

-Ten-digit dialing

 Prior to October 2021, area code 603 had telephone numbers assigned for the central office code 988.
-In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
+In 2020, 988 was designated nationwide as a dialing code for the Suicide and Crisis Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

-Central office prefixes

-Prefixes without date existed long before databases were published by the NANP since 1994.
-Prefixes located in Derry are also used in adjacent Londonderry.
-976 is assigned to Concord, and requires dialling 1-603 first.